michaelgrosner/tribeca/etc/README.md

 If you run `docker ps`, you should see K container running.

+### K.sh.dist
+Used on install to initialize `./K.sh` file, feel free to add your own hardcoded arguments to your own `./K.sh` file after install.

 ### K-stunnel.conf
 To run GDAX FIX API encrypted under SSL, this configuration file will be used to launch [stunnel](https://www.stunnel.org/index.html); no need to edit.

-### K.sh.dist
-Used on install to initialize `./K.sh` file, feel free to add your own hardcoded arguments to your own `./K.sh` file after install.

-### K libs
+### without_mysql.m4.patch
-Precompiled libs for linux.
+Used against libquickfix sources by `make dist`; no need to edit.